Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: Appendix

-This generalizes the distribution above and can also be interpreted as a branching process with branching probability $(1-\beta)$, see \cite{10.1214/23-BA1362}.
+This generalizes the distribution above and can also be interpreted as a branching process with stopping probability $(1-\beta)$, see \cite{10.1214/23-BA1362}.
 The parameter $\beta$ allows some control over the probabilities assigned to the trees.

 \item \textit{Target $l$-depth distribution.} For $0 \leq l \leq L$ and $c>1$, the function $T_c^l$ gives